Every Golf Practice Mat Compared, Which One is Best?

-If you are committed to improving your golf game, one of the best steps you can take is to purchase a golf mat that you can place in your yard, so that you can practice every day.
+If you are committed to improving your golf game, one of the best steps you can take is to purchase a golf mat which you can place in your yard, so that you can practice every day.
 This will prove much more affordable than going to a driving range every day and paying $10 to $20 to hit a bucket of balls.
-Because you’re practicing more frequently, you’ll begin learning from your mistakes quicker, and the improvement process will be accelerated.
-The real question is, which mat should you buy?
+Because you're practicing more frequently, you'll begin learning from your mistakes quicker, and the improvement process will be accelerated.
+The real question is, which golf mat should you buy?

 Most of the top sellers are reviewed below, so you can have an idea of what to expect from all the contenders.
 There will be certain advantages and disadvantages to each, with pricing being one of the most obvious.
 Assuming that most of these golf mats are fairly well constructed, the single biggest point of difference between them may be their cost.
 You'll have to decide how important that is for you when you consider the best golf mats available.

 When you're trying to improve your golf game, experts agree that there are three main areas you should focus on in order to see your scores gradually being lowered.
 These three areas are the strike point, your driving distance and accuracy, and improving your putting.
 The strike point refers to that point in your golf swing where the blade of the club actually comes into contact with the ball, and this is one of the most critical concepts in the game.
 At the moment of impact, your clubhead must be aligned squarely with the ball, so it isn't opened or closed, as these will impart either a hook or a slice to the flight of the ball.